deajan/backup-bench/README.md

 # backup-bench
 Quick and dirty backup tool benchmark with reproductible results

+** This is a one page entry with benchmarks (see below), previous versions are available via git versionning.**

 ## What

 This repo aims to compare different backup solutions among: